xxx/lpc-rs/doc/glossary.md

 that LPC code interacts with the driver, and the outside world.
 They are analogous to system calls in an operating system.

+## I

+### inheritance

+Inheritance is the primary way that LPC code is reused.
+It allows an object to inherit the global variables and functions of another object, and then add to or override them.
+Inheritance is done by using the `inherit` keyword in an object's definition.

+Inheritance in LPC is less like traditional inheritance, and more like mixins in other languages.
+An object can inherit from multiple objects, and the order of inheritance matters.
+If two inherited-from objects provide the same function, the function that is inherited last will "win".

 ## L

 ### lfun